mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ## Overview in points

-- Introduction to use of culturally inclusive methods
+- Introduction
-- Scenarios - drama processes
+- Scenarios - drama processes -
-- The impact of playing games and ongoing play-testing
+- The impact of playing games and ongoing play-testing - as a playful inclusive process to coding
-- Remixing / Half-baked - impact, examples
+  - Remixing / Half-baked - impact, examples (less important? - already covered - need something linked other parts of chapter)
 - Personal expression - Funds of Knowledge
   - Working with Assets
   - Narratives